codethebeard/codethebeard/about.md

 I am engaged to the love of my life, Emma Wilson.
 We have a dog together and his name is Parker.
 They both are the coolest.
 I couldn't ask for a better partner in life.

-Plus, she puts up with my long nights at the office, where I get to make cool things for the web at [DBS Interactive](https://www.dbswebsite.com/portfolio/)

 Well, thanks for learning a little about me.
 Maybe we can be friends.